 Believe it or not, even your bed frame or base can have an impact on your level of comfort.
 Divan beds offer a sturdy base of stability and extra support for mattress and sleeper, which can be particularly useful to those suffering with hip or back pain.
 Metal or wooden bed frames which need to be assembled can become less stable over time as bolts and screws loosen, resulting in an unstable mattress base which can cause movement.

 Most commonly, a hybrid mattress combines a spring system with an additional layer of memory foam cushioning to provide the strong support of a spring mattress with the additional pressure relief provided by a layer of foam or gel on top.

 A hybrid mattress provides a good solution for those with hip pain through its top layer of pressure relieving memory foam, while also offering the feel of a traditional spring bed.

 Why is a hybrid the best mattress for hip pain sufferers?

 - Pocket sprung section provides even distribution of weight and support of the mid-section which alleviates pressure on hips

 - Memory foam topping provides soft comfort layer and contours to the body to keep spine in neutral alignment

 - Pressure relief for hips, back and joints

-We believe a hybrid mattress, such as the DFI Gelflex, is the best mattress type for the majority of those who suffer with painful hips.
+We believe a hybrid mattress, such as the DFI Gelflex, is the best mattress for hip pain sufferers.

 Option 2: Coil Sprung Mattresses